 There are four types of skills that can use and they correspond to four elements: Earth, Wind, Fire, and Water.
 Each type of skill has a variety of skills associated with them, all of which are appropriate to specific circumstances encountered in battle (distance, type of enemy, etc).

-Battles occur in a yellow octagon area, and should you move Brian to the exterior, he will escape the battle.
+Battles occur in a yellow octagon area, and should Brian move to the exterior, he will escape the battle.
 A blue octagon will surround Brian signaling his turn.
 This octagon is the area in which Brian can move during a specific turn.
 Upon moving, Brian can perform an action (physical attack, skill, or use of an item), and then it is the enemy's turn.
 They will have a blue octagon appear around them and they are restricted to their octagon much like Brian.